Think of something in your life you’d like to improve.

 When someone says they’re going to do that one thing “one of these days,” we all know the truth — if they haven’t carved out the time and energy already, they probably never will.
 They’ll keep dreaming instead of doing, until they eventually can’t even bring themselves to dream anymore.

 Napoleon once said that “sometimes death only comes from a lack of energy.”
-Well, a lack of energy comes from a lack of challenges, from taking on less than we’re truly capable of, which means waiting for perfect a beautiful way to die a little every day.
+Well, a lack of energy comes from a lack of challenges, from taking on less than we’re truly capable of, which means waiting for perfect is a beautiful way to die a little every day.

 Your only alternative, then, is to stop telling yourself that you need things to be “just right” before you can start doing the thing.
 It’ll never happen.
 Start now and figure it out as you go.